Portfolio manager’s Letter November – December 2012

 While the combined company will be quite different from the company that has been run so successfully for so many years by Misters Steinberg and Cummings, it will have many interesting strengths and opportunities.
 The Merger will increase Leucadia National Corporation’s Book Value to $9.3 billion from $6.2 billion as of the end of the third quarter of 2012, but decrease book value per share from almost $27 per share to $24.7 because of the increase of the number of shares outstanding upon completion of the merger.

 It will also provide Jefferies with a considerable cash cushion; with Jefferies current assets of $42.1 billion, the leverage ratio of assets to liabilities for the combined enterprise would drop from 8.3 to 4.5.
 Leucadia National Corporation’s cash and investments available for sale stood at approximately $3.0 billion in October after receipt of the final payment on the Fortescue note and payment of short term debt of $445 million.

 Jefferies and Leucadia National Corporation have worked together for quite a while on countless financings and strategic transactions, including Jefferies High Yield Funds, Jefferies High Yield Holdings joint venture, and it was Jefferies that first brought Fortescue to the attention of Cummings and Steinberg in 2006.
-Fortescue is an Australian Iron ore mine that I have written about before (Investment Manager’s Letter Sep – Oct 2012).
+Fortescue is an Australian Iron ore mine that I have written about before at This Time it is Different.

 The chart below compares the performance history of Leucadia National Corporation and Jefferies to the Standard and Poor’s 500 Index since 1990 when present management took over Jefferies, and since 2000 when the current Bear Market began.